Traffic Data from 2019:

 Commercials are 44% of Westbound traffic between 5 and 5pm (but 23% going East) I conclude this is construction traffic getting to sites early and knocking off at 4pm

-11 HGVs used the road daily against the “Unsuitable for HGVs” signs at both entry points
+11 HGVs (OGV2) used the road daily against the “Unsuitable for HGVs” signs at both entry points

 These were cement lorries, tipper trucks, skip lorries, oil tankers, builders merchants.
 These are not local deliveries.

 Note: This survey is a spot survey at Salt Lane near Hydestile Crossroads.
 The number of vehicles using this route at the Western end at Station Lane, Milford Crossroads will be very much greater.
-Station Lane sees a lot more vehicles to/from Leithfield Park (105 new Homes), significant commuter traffic to / from Milford Rail Station, and commercial traffic to/from Tuesley Farm (separately recorded as >20 HGVs per day).
-Outline Planning has been granted for 200 new homes on Station Lane at Milford Golf Course.
+Station Lane sees a lot more vehicles to/from Leithfield Park (105 new Homes), significant commuter traffic to / from Milford Rail Station, and commercial traffic to/from Tuesley Farm (separately recorded as >23 HGVs per day).

 Future threats to Markwick Lane / Salt Lane: